 Who are WRAS?

-WRAS are the Water Board Regulatory and Advisory service.
+WRAS is the Water Board Regulatory and Advisory service.
 WRAS is a subscription membership of which the subscribers are the 26 UK Water Suppliers.
 Their purpose is to contribute to the protection of public health by preventing contamination, encouraging efficient use and promoting compliance.

 What is WRAS Approval?